-&lt;sup>11 Kolomeyer AM, Do BK, Tu Y, Chu DS.
+[&]quot; Kolomeyer AM, Do BK, Tu Y, Chu DS.
 Placement of Prokera in the management of ocular manifestations of acute Stevens-Johnson syndrome in an outpatient.
 Eye Contact Lens.
 2013;39: e7-11.

-&lt;sup>12 Cheng AMS, Tighe S, Sheha H and Tseng SCG.
+12 Cheng AMS, Tighe S, Sheha H and Tseng SCG.
 Adjunctive role of self-retained cryopreserved amniotic membrane in treating immune-related dry eye disease.
 International Ophthalmology.
 2018;38: 2219-22[122]

-&lt;sup>18 John T, Tighe S, Sheha H, et al. Corneal Nerve Regeneration after Self-Retained Cryopreserved Amniotic Membrane in Dry Eye Disease.
-J Ophthalmology 2017; Volume 2017, Article ID 6404918, 10 pages. https://doi.org/10.1155/2017/6404918 period was $2.4 \pm 0.9$ months and visual acuity improvement from 20/400 to 20/200.
-During the next two years, she received surgical closure of puncta for recurrent punctal reopening, additional systemic immunomodulation and a total of four CAM (PKS), each for an average of $8.5 \pm 2$ days, for recurrent scattered SPK.
-By years two and three, she achieved an average symptom-free period of $6.4 \pm 0.4$ one month and visual acuity improvement from 20/200 to 20/70.
+13 John T, Tighe S, Sheha H, et al. Corneal Nerve Regeneration after Self-Retained Cryopreserved Amniotic Membrane in Dry Eye Disease.
+J Ophthalmology 2017; Volume 2017, Article ID 6404918, 10 pages. https://doi.org/10.1155/2017/6404918 of four CAM (PKS), each for an average of 8.5 ± 2 days, for recurrent scattered SPK.
+By year-2 and year-3, she achieved an average symptom-free period of 6.4 ± 1-month and visual acuity improvement from 20/200 to 20/70.

 In a clinical study Published in Aug 2017, Thomas John, MD conducted a prospective randomized clinical trial that compared the use of Prokera to conventional maximum treatment.
 The overall dry eye symptoms including discomfort and visual disturbances were significantly improved in the study group over the course of the study yet remained constant in the control group.
-The study group demonstrated a significant increase in corneal nerve density (12,241 $\pm$ 5083 $\mu$ m/mm2 at baseline, 16,364 $\pm$ 3734 $\mu$ m/mm2 at 1 month, and 18,827 $\pm$ 5453 $\mu$ m/mm2 at 3 months, p = 0.015).
-This was accompanied by an increase in corneal sensitivity (3.25 $\pm$ 0.6 cm at baseline, 5.2 $\pm$ 0.5 cm at 1 month, and 5.6 $\pm$ 0.4 cm at 3 months, p < 0.001) and corneal topography.
+The study group demonstrated a significant increase in corneal nerve density (12,241 ± $5083 \mu m/mm^2$ at baseline, 16,364 ± $3734 \mu m/mm^2$ at 1-month, and $18,827 \pm 5453 \mu m/mm^2$ at 3-months, p = 0.015).
+This was accompanied by an increase in corneal sensitivity (3.25 ± 0.6 cm at baseline, 5.2 ± 0.5 cm at 1-month, and 5.6 ± 0.4 cm at 3-months, p < 0.001) and corneal topography.
 The control group, however, remained unchanged.

-The references provided above support the safety and efficacy of the use of HAM without sutures for several ocular indications, including [patient diagnosis].
+The references provided above support the safety and efficacy of the use of CAM without sutures for several ocular indications, including [patient diagnosis].
 The attached patient records support their medical necessity of this treatment.
-We ask that you reconsider your claim denial based upon the patient's medical necessity and proven safety and efficacy of HAM without sutures for ocular use and authorize prompt payment of this claim.
+We ask that you reconsider your claim denial based upon the patient's medical necessity and proven safety and efficacy of CAM without sutures for ocular use and authorize prompt payment of this claim.
 If you have any questions or require additional information regarding the procedure or patient, please do not hesitate to contact me.

-[Physician Name]
+[Physician Name] [Email] [Phone]

-[Email]

-[Phone]